City gates of Alsace - Riquewihr © French Moments

 Tour du château, Wasselonne © French Moments

-Small anecdote: the tower contains a 760 kg bell from 1818, as well as a clock mechanism from 1881.
+A small anecdote: the tower contains a 760 kg bell from 1818 and a clock mechanism from 1881.

 Wihr-au-Val